awesomeTerrarian/awesomeTerrarian/README.md

 Anyone can interact (perferrably through whispers as i'm often offtab), but do dni if i fall under your dni, or you're under 13.

-I like pikmin, homestuck, terraria, and weezer, and other things
+I like pikmin, dandys world, terraria, and weezer, and other things (dw fans iwc though)

 I block freely (and encourage you to do the same, if i dont fw someone i block them lol)